tmarktaylor/monotable/doc/more_examples.rst

 - Changing **max_cell_height** to 1 assures there will be no multi-line cells in the table.
-- The second column ended up wrapping to 11 characters wide, one character less than the format string (width=12;wrap) specified.
-This behaviour is a side affect of using Python textwrap to implement the format option.
+- The second column ended up wrapping to 11 characters wide, one character less than the format directive (width=12;wrap) specified.
+  This behaviour is a side affect of using Python textwrap to implement the format directive.

 Fix column width
 ----------------